sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 If set to `false` or not set, sign-up will be blocked.
 In this case, new users will only be able to sign in after an admin creates their account on Sourcegraph.
 The new user email, during their account creation, should match one of their GitHub verified emails.

 > WARNING: If `allowSignup` is set to `true`, anyone with internet access to both your Sourcegraph instance and your GitHub url are able to sign up and login to your instance.
-In particular, if url is set to `https://github.com`, this means that anyone with a Github account could log in to your Sourcegraph instance and search your indexed code.
+In particular, if url is set to `https://github.com`, this means that anyone with a GitHub account could log in to your Sourcegraph instance and search your indexed code.
 Make sure to also configure the `allowOrgs` field described below to limit sign-ups to your org, or limit public access to your Sourcegraph instance via IP restrictions / VPN.
 For assistance, contact support.

 ```json